MuonColliderSoft/ProductionConfig/README.md

 The `simulation` and `reconstruction` folders contain the relevant (mostly XML) configuration files for the respective production step.
 The `evtgen` folder contains the run card for the various processes.

-Each set of configuration files used for a sample should have its own folder, using links in case the files are the same as previous setups, e.g.
+Each set of configuration files used for a sample should have its own folder and a `README.md` file, using links in case the files are the same as previous setups, e.g.

 ```
 evtgen
  001-whizard-bbbar
+  README.md
+  bbbar.sin
+  ...
  002-pythia8-4quarkslnu
+  README.md

  ...
 simulation
  001-fullDetector